-From a societal point of view, the Use Cases will be embedded in real life applications in order to make sure that the technology is answering the needs of all relevant CCAM stakeholders, starting with the people (Cluster 6).
+From a societal point of view, the Use Cases will be embedded in real life applications ensuring they are useful to reach the mobility goals addressing the needs and expectations of CCAM users (Cluster 6).

 These Use Case(s) will be demonstrated using appropriate methods for the Large-scale Demonstrations depending on the maturity of the Use Cases, the complexity of its ODD as well as the main research ambition.
 Highly challenging Use Cases in mixed traffic in high-density inner-city traffic and high speeds on rural roads are expected to follow less complex use-cases on highways and in confined areas.